jackdobinson/aopp_obs_toolchain/USAGE.md

 #### Extra Information ####

 Information listed at the end is usually clarification about the formatting of string-based arguments and/or any other information that would be required to use the script/program.
+For example, in the above fill argument description example the FITS SPECIFIER format information is added to the end as extra information.